kanidm/kanidm/docs/v1.0.0-rc10/developers/designs/repl_future_considerations.rst

 As R is a read-only it has no concept of the changelog, so it sets MIN to MAX.

 Now, we then poll the RUV again.
-Protocol wise RUV polling should be separate to suppling of data!
+Protocol wise RUV polling should be separate to transfer of data!

 ::